Making Technology Jobs Accessible to All

 That’s why Automation Anywhere has embarked on a corporate social responsibility initiative to equip all segments of society with technology skills they can take to any job they’re interested in.
 As part of that initiative, we’ve partnered with PeopleShores to retrain and upskill challenged, underprivileged, and at-risk individuals in Robotic Process Automation (RPA), the fastest-growing segment of the software enterprise market, according to Gartner.

 The mission of PeopleShores, “bringing technology-oriented careers to the shores of economically challenged communities in the USA through impact sourcing,” aligns well with ours.
-Our collaboration underlines the need for organizations to address potential skills gaps related to automation and, at the same time, helps provide PeopleShores team members with a new career path that matches with the kinds of skills companies will require.
+Our collaboration underlines the need for organizations to address potential skills gaps related to automation and, at the same time, helps provide PeopleShores team members with a new career path that matches the kinds of skills companies will require.

 Specifically, our partnership will empower PeopleShores employees, or process associates (PAs), with the tools and training needed to get them on their feet.
 We engage with PeopleShores in three main areas: